Andre Mansion, PhD, JD

 Chief Executive Officer

-Dr. Mansion has spent his entire career fighting for the rights for every individual to receive effective and equitable mental health care, no matter who they are.
-He graduated with distinction in psychology from Duke University in 2008 and spent the following two years as the project director for a multi-site, longitudinal study at the University of Notre Dame.
-During this time, he volunteered at underfunded public elementary schools, helping students learn to read. where he saw first hand the negative effects of early justice system involvement of youth.
-Convinced that the solutions lay not in harsh punishments at the individual level, but in mass changes to our behavioral health care systems, he earned both his PhD in Clinical Science Psychology and his JD in Law, concurrently, from Arizona State University in 2018.
+Dr. Andre Mansion has devoted his career to advancing effective and equitable mental health care.
+He graduated with distinction in Psychology from Duke University in 2008 and spent the following two years as Project Director for a multi-site longitudinal study at the University of Notre Dame.
+During that time, he volunteered in under-resourced public elementary schools, helping students learn to read and witnessing firsthand the consequences of early justice-system involvement among youth.
+Convinced that meaningful change required systemic reform rather than punitive responses, he pursued both a Ph.D. in Clinical Science Psychology and a J.D. in Law concurrently at Arizona State University, completing both in 2018.